inveniosoftware/training/13-securing-your-instance/README.md

 ## Step 6: Configuration WSGI proxies

+The `docker-compose.full.yml` is an example of an Invenio application deployment.
+In this example, each HTTP request passes through two servers, the HAProxy load balancer and the Nginx reserve proxy, before arriving to the Invenio Flask application: this is why we should set
-The `docker-compose.full.yml` represents the common way Invenio is deployed, with two reverse proxies in front of the application.
-If you have a different number of proxies in front you should update your `WSGI_PROXY`, for more information read [here](https://invenio-base.readthedocs.io/en/latest/api.html#invenio_base.wsgi.wsgi_proxyfix).
+`WSGI_PROXIES=2`.
+If you have a different number of reverse proxies in front of your Invenio application, you should change the value
+`WSGI_PROXIES` accordingly.
+For more information read [here](https://invenio-base.readthedocs.io/en/latest/api.html#invenio_base.wsgi.wsgi_proxyfix).

 ## Step 7: Invenio HTTP headers walk-through